-I always have my eye out for recipes that might be just a little offbeat (hey I’m not Betty Crocker) especially ones that can be adapted to my Minnesota kitchen.
-I figure if I can make something here, with grocery stores that are full of ingredients catering to our Midwestern sensibility (although they’re getting better) then you can probably make it wherever you are.
-I hope, anyway!
-And while this regional specialty, Louisiana Sensation Salad Dressing is a little off-beat, you shouldn’t have any issues with finding these ingredients!
+I always have my eye out for recipes that might be just a little offbeat (hey, I’m not Betty Crocker) especially ones that can be adapted to my Minnesota kitchen.
+And while this is a regional specialty, Louisiana Sensation Salad Dressing is one of those recipes that’s right at home anywhere you might live!

 Louisiana Sensation Salad Dressing is really supposed to go with Sensation Salad, a Baton Rouge specialty.
 It was first served at a now-defunct eatery, Bob and Jake’s on Government Street.
 Later, according to Maggie Heyn Richardson, in an article from 225 Magazine, it was served at The Place on Florida Boulevard, and can now be found on the menus of restaurants throughout the area and all over Southern Louisiana.